AngelaZhou779/CVL_SequenceAnaylsis/MasterNotes.md

    - -F 0x0004 = remove unmapped reads
    - -b = output in the BAM format

-We are calling the putputs final.bam since this is the final bam file step before creating mpileup files for PoPoolation.
+We are calling the outputs final.bam since this is the final bam file step before creating mpileup files for PoPoolation2.